cosmos/ibc/spec/ics-002-consensus-verification/README.md

 ### Example Implementation

-An example blockchain `Op` runs on a single `Op`erator consensus algorithm, where the valid blocks are signed by the operator.
+An example blockchain `Op` runs on a single operator consensus algorithm, where the valid blocks are signed by the operator.
 The operator signing Key can be changed while the chain is running.